LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## Other Thoughts

-### Visibility into bot activity

-I'm sending myself an email with data about the deterred registrant whenever the honeypot gets triggered.
-The email includes the user's IP, duration to signup, etc. I review for patterns to know how to adjust my honeypot.

 ### App server availability and spam

 Using Fly.io, I had each on the smallest possible configuration that would still run the apps while keeping costs as low as possible.
 This entailed the app servers shutting down with inactivity, the result was a slower/cold start but it was great because I had no users yet.

 My theory is that in this relatively "unavailable" state, my aps were protected from spam bots.
 Since the cold startup issue, perhaps bots would not wait around long enough for my slower site to load?
 Why else would the bots suddenly attack both my apps?
 Seems like more than just a coincidence.

+### Visibility into bot activity

+I'm sending myself an email with data about the deterred registrant whenever the honeypot gets triggered.
+The email includes the user's IP, duration to sign up, etc. I review for patterns to know how to adjust my honeypot.

 ### What worked against the bots?